 How It’s Expected to Impact Cybersecurity

 While it is expected that quantum computing will transform industries, especially finance, it will also transform cybersecurity.
-Even though quantum computing is not expected to go mainstream before 2030 or later, now is the time for businesses to begin preparing for its arrival.
+Even though quantum computing is not expected to become widespread until 2030 or later, businesses should begin preparing for its arrival today.
 Why?
-It is anticipated that eventually quantum computers will be capable of factoring prime numbers used with asymmetric encryption algorithms, which form the basis of current data security systems, meaning it is time for businesses to reassess their cryptography systems.
+It is believed that quantum computers will someday be capable of factoring prime numbers used with asymmetric encryption methods, which are the foundation of current data security systems, meaning it is time for businesses to reevaluate their cryptography systems.

 Traditional encryption relies on the manipulation of large prime numbers.
 It is difficult for present-day computers to crack these numbers.
 However, since quantum computing will be able to parse such complex data much quicker, a new generation of quantum-resistant encryption algorithms is needed to avoid potential catastrophic security breaches across the business world.

-Today, there are no quantum computers that can manage the massive number of qubits needed to perform the factoring required to crack current security.
+There are currently no quantum computers capable of managing the massive number of qubits needed to perform the factoring required to crack current security.
 But in 10 to 20 years from now, this is likely to change, which would put businesses, including the finance industry, at increased risks.
 Therefore, scientists, policy makers, and cybersecurity experts are setting their sights on developing post-quantum cryptography (PQC) to address these expected issues.